As early as when your kids are juniors in high school, you should urge them to start building credit.

-“It worked really well for us,” said Hardekopf.
+“It worked really well for us,” he said.
 “Our kids are all financially responsible and had five years of credit history when they got out of college and started applying for loans.
 That gave them a real advantage.”

-Sounds great, but what are key ways youngsters can establish solid credit histories?
-Hardekopf and others suggest these five starting points:
+Sounds great, but how can youngsters establish solid credit histories?
+Here are four simple starting points:

 1. Walk kids through the basics